 Please read the following instructions carefully.
 It is the student's responsibility to prepare the documents and file the application accurately and in a timely manner.
 We do not process nor approve your OPT application AND we do not have the ability to influence USCIS processing time.

-Your OPT approval may take 3 - 5 months to be processed by USCIS, so you need to plan ahead.
-The earliest you can apply is 90 days BEFORE your program end date on your I-20, but NO LATER than 60 days AFTER your program end date.
+The earliest one can apply for post-completion OPT is 90 days BEFORE your program end date on your I-20, but NO LATER than 60 days AFTER your program end date.
+Pre-completion OPT should be filed as soon as possible after consultation with the Office of International Student Services.
 We encourage you to apply as early as possible.

 For PhD students, you have the flexibility to determine your program end date based on your thesis defense date.
 Your program end date on your I-20 is the date where you are no longer enrolled as a full-time doctoral student.
 Additionally, this will be the Graduate School termination date, which means your stipend and health insurance will be terminated, and you must move out of WCM student/family housing.